April 1, 2017

 Jana suggests three things you can use from lessons she’s learned as a coach:

-1. Arrogance never wins as many points as humility.
 “You’ve got to honor your judges by explaining things without talking down to them—a skill every speaker can use.”

-2. A few points made well are better than a lot of points made poorly.
 “In competitive debate as in real life, it’s tempting to try to squeeze it all in.
 But our debaters actually win more points when they say a few things well—slowly and clearly.”

-3. Used properly, a lectern can work to your advantage.
 “My pet peeve is the debater who dances around behind the lectern, rather than commanding it and using it as an anchor.
 Working from a lectern not only makes the speaker calmer and more confident looking, but it also opens the diaphragm.
 Once debaters begin to agree with me about this, they come running to me to tell me how the lectern has become their secret weapon.”

 Our online magazine with tips, news, and instruction for youView All Entries ⟶